javierdlg/cs377-project/README.md

 	2) Multithreaded operations

-	3) Bucketing and nearfar

---- Performance Increase Explainations ---

-1) Iterating edges instead of nodes:
-Instead of iterating all the nodes and then the edges pointing into the node to calculate the total cost to that node, we iterate through all the edges and modify the cost of the destination node.
-This forces us to use mutex and atomic operations to prevent race conditions.

-2) Multithreaded operations:
-We divide the edges in equal parts and split these among the available threads (decided from input).

-3) Bucketing and nearfar:
+	3) Utilizing a node-dependant algorithm

+	4) Utilizing a edge-dependant algorithm

+This implementation is divided into 2 parts.
+The node dependant algorithm called "NodeRunGraph" and the edge dependant algorithm called "EdgeRunGraph".

 --- How to Run ---

-This program has been made to take in DIMACS graphs as input.
-Simply compile using

-"Make RunGraph"
+- This program has been made to take in DIMACS graphs as input.
+Since these files are too large for github, you should download the graphs you want to test from http://www.dis.uniroma1.it/challenge9/download.shtml .
+This makefile can compile NY, FLA, W, and US of which NY and FLA are already included.
+Please download the graphs, uncompress them and place them in the graphs folder as they are.
+We also used RMAT16, RMAT20, and RMAT22 to test the algorithm with a social network graph.
+These graphs are unavailable to the public and are too big for github.

+- Compile using
+"make NodeRunGraph" or "make EdgeGraph"

-and then run the program as
+- You can manually run the binary as follows:

-"RunGraph <Input File Name> <Number of Threads>"
+"<Rungraph Binary> <Input File Name> <Number of Threads>"

+- Otherwise you can run the individual tests as follows:
+"make <Node or Edge>NYTest"
+"make <Node or Edge>FLATest"
+"make <Node or Edge>WTest"
+"make <Node or Edge>USTest"
+"make <Node or Edge>RMAT16Test"
+"make <Node or Edge>RMAT20Test"
+"make <Node or Edge>RMAT22Test"

+- You can also run all the tests with:
+"make test"
+This will recompile both RunGraphs (node and edge based) and test them both with all the available graphs.

-The program will run and create a Rungraph.tmp file with the output and log of the test.
+The program will run and create a "<Graph Name>.out" file with the output and log of the test.

+--- Condor ---

+We used Condor as one of our testing tools.
+Inside "condor_jobs" there is a script called "condor_script" which should upload W, NY, and FLA jobs into condor with 1, 2, 4, 8, 16 threads each 5 times.
+The output should be in the same location